 Persistent teeth grinding typically has a physical cause rather than an emotional one, and a trip to the vet may be in order.
 Sometimes guineas grind their teeth when in pain, just as you might grit yours when ripping off a Band-Aid.
 As prey animals, they’re designed to hide injury and illness, so a small sign like this could be all you get to determine that something is up.
-Alternatively, it might be her teeth themselves that are causing the issue.
+Alternatively, it might be the teeth themselves that are causing the issue.

-You will most commonly see this sign when you introduce a new pet into the home and your original inhabitant feels the need to give a display of dominance.
+You will most commonly see this sign when you introduce a new pet into the home and your original inhabitant feels the need to show a display of dominance.
 Unfortunately, a fight might be brewing, and you should separate the pair while they both calm down, then try again.
 Always carefully add a new member to the group with lots of check-ins along the way.
 If no new piggies have joined and yours distinctly makes this noise, you might be the problem (don’t take it personally).
-Typically, you’ll want to back off and return her to the cage, though sometimes you’ll get a teeth-chatter when you’re in the middle of something annoying yet essential, such as grooming.
+Typically, you’ll want to back off and return your guinea pig to the cage, though sometimes you’ll get a teeth-chatter when you’re in the middle of something annoying yet essential, such as grooming.

 While teeth chattering certainly can mean that your guinea pig needs a vet, not all dental communication is equal.
-Try to figure out first which type you see and what it seems to respond to.
-Oftentimes, you can figure out pretty quickly what’s upsetting your piggie just by looking at her surroundings and stimuli.
-Even if no chattering occurs, you need to consistently check her teeth and provide extra hay so that she naturally grinds them down to the proper size.
+Try to figure out first which of the three mouth noises she’s making and what it might be in response to.
+Oftentimes, you’ll notice pretty quickly what’s upsetting your piggy just by looking at their surroundings and stimuli.
+Even if no chattering occurs, you need to consistently check their teeth and provide extra hay so they can naturally grind them down to the proper size.